hbldh/pybankid/README.rst

 doing anything else.
 There, one can find information about how the BankID methods are defined and how to use them.

-An `example web application using PyBankID <https://github.com/hbldh/pybankid-example-app>`_ exists and can be found in deployed state on `Heroku <https://bankid-example-app.herokuapp.com/>`_.

-**If you use PyBankID in production and want updates on new releases and notifications about important changes to the BankID service, send a mail to the developer of this package to be added to the PyBankID mailing list.**

 Installation
 ------------